zhoumingyi/REOM/README.md

 ### Option 2: Build The Environment using Docker

-(1) To build the environment using Docker, you need to first download the Docker image:
+(1) To build the environment using Docker, you need to first produce the Docker image:

 ```
-docker pull zhoumingyigege/reom:latest
+cat reom.tar.* >reom.tar
 ```

 (2) Then, enter the environment: